LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
+* Item 9204: ...
-* Item 9204: SampleTypeImportAliasRenderer and SourceTypeImportAliasRenderer
+    * Add SampleTypeImportAliasRenderer and SourceTypeImportAliasRenderer to be used for sample type details panel rendering
+    * EntityInsertPanel update to get importAliases for target sample type to add to getTemplateUrl() params

 ### version 2.55.1
 *Released*: 14 July 2021